edHelper.com

 By Jennifer Kenny

 1 Do you know what function your kidneys have?
 They clean waste from your blood.
 They also regulate hormones.
-The human body has two kidneys, which are shaped like beans and are about the size of fists.
+The human body has two kidneys that are shaped like beans and are about the size of fists.
 They can be found below your ribs, toward your back.
-Acting as filters, your kidneys mix the waste with water, also known as urine.
+Acting as filters, your kidneys mix the waste with water to create urine.
 The urine is stored in your bladder until you empty it.

 2 Sometimes kidneys don't work.
 Unfortunately, symptoms are often only noticed when eighty percent of kidney function has already been lost.
-Symptoms that a kidney is not working correctly include joint problems, body aches and pains, bone problems, being tired, nausea, vomiting, trouble concentrating, swelling in skin, itchy skin, sleep problems, fluid congestion in lungs, high blood pressure, or anemia.
+Symptoms that the kidneys are not working correctly include joint problems, body aches and pains, bone problems, being tired, nausea, vomiting, trouble concentrating, swelling in the skin, itchy skin, sleep problems, fluid congestion in the lungs, high blood pressure, and anemia.

-3 When the kidneys have failed to a huge extent, decisions about care must be made.
+3 When kidney function has declined to this extent, decisions about care must be made.
 Some people are fortunate enough to be able to get a new kidney through a transplant.
-Hopefully, there is a living, related donor.
+Ideally, the donated kidney would come from a living, related donor.
 If not, the transplant may come from another donor.
-After the surgery, if the new kidney is functioning, no dialysis would be necessary.
+After the surgery if the new kidney is functioning, no dialysis would be necessary.

 For the complete story with questions: click here for printable